kazkojima/colorlight-i5-tips/README.md

 ![screenshot of netboot](https://github.com/kazkojima/colorlight-i5-tips/blob/main/images/netboot.png)

-Now this is added to the board specific bios initialization.
-There is no need to do by hand.
+Now it's added to the board specific bios initialization.
+There is no need to do it by hand.
 See the [litex-boards commit](https://github.com/kazkojima/litex-boards/commit/858b62292c69aa8452d939b01cabd68fab29449f) and the [litex commit](https://github.com/kazkojima/litex/commit/dd1009d3137074f0b2816b2644a6d930432210b2).

 ## Reset switch